Where the Wild Things Are (film): Critical response

 On review website Rotten Tomatoes the film holds an approval rating of 73% based on 270 reviews, with an average rating of 7/10.
 The site's critical consensus reads: "Some may find its dark tone and slender narrative off-putting, but Spike Jonze's heartfelt adaptation of the classic children's book is as beautiful as it is uncompromising."
 Metacritic assigned the film a weighted average score of 71 out of 100 based on 37 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on scale of A+ to F.

 Lisa Schwarzbaum of Entertainment Weekly gave the film an A, declaring the film "one of the year's best."
 Manohla Dargis of the New York Times wrote that Spike Jonze's "filmmaking exceeds anything he's done" before, while also noting the imaginative visuals and otherworldly feel, along with the fantastic creature effects on the "Wild Things".
 Peter Travers of Rolling Stone gave the film four stars saying, "For all the money spent, the film's success is best measured by its simplicity and the purity of its innovation."
 Roger Ebert awarded the film three stars out of four, saying, "All the same, the film will play better for older audiences remembering a much-loved book from childhood, and not as well with kids who have been trained on slam-bam action animation."
-Dan Jolin of Empire Magazine gave the film a four out of five stars, saying, "A film for anyone who's ever climbed trees, grassed knees or basked in the comfort of a parents sympathy as they've pulled you off the ground crying.
+Dan Jolin of Empire gave the film a four out of five stars, saying, "A film for anyone who's ever climbed trees, grassed knees or basked in the comfort of a parents sympathy as they've pulled you off the ground crying.
 It'll make your inner child run wild".

 Some critics have noted the movie's dark adaptation for children, such as David Denby from The New Yorker saying, "I have a vision of eight-year-olds leaving the movie in bewilderment.
 Why are the creatures so unhappy?"
 Stephanie Zacharek of Salon.com criticized the film's visual aspect, "Even the look of the picture becomes tiresome after a while — it starts to seem depressive and shaggy and tired."
 She also stated that "The movie is so loaded with adult ideas about childhood — as opposed to things that might delight or engage an actual child."
 The Globe and Mail's Liam Lacey branded the production a "self-consciously sad film."

 Critic A.O.
-Scott named the film the best of 2009 and placed it at number five on his list of top ten movies of the decade.
+Scott named the film the best of 2009 and placed it at number five on his list of top 10 movies of the decade.